-2) ksf used primarily for US projects
+2) ksf used primarily for US projects 2) the upper boundary for "Hord" and the "Very bard" range

 3) the upper boundary for "Hard", and the "Very hard" range have been added

 DENSITY/COMPACTNESS OF GRANULAR SOILS (ASTM)

 Tables of recommended values and descriptors for relative density are not provided in the ASTM Standards, but in practice relative density is often interpreted on the basis of cone penetration test results.
 The same ranges of relative density (compactness) as those recommended for use with BS 5930 (see BS Section) are used.